ohmdsp/ohmdsp.github.io/_posts/blog/2019-09-21-Ongoing-Reading-List.md

 published: true
 ---

-This is my list of reading suggestions based on what I have found educational and enjoyable.
+This is my list of technical reading suggestions based on what I have found educational and enjoyable.
 I will continue to update the list as I discover more treasures.
 <br><br>
  __1. Seven Brief Lessons on Physics__, by Carlo Rovelli <br>
  This is a well-written book that is both educational and enjoyable.
 It is a short book, so it can be read in a weekend. <br><br>